What is Professional Dry Needling Therapy?

 - Encourages homeostasis (the natural healing process of the body)

 Dry needling is a versatile physical therapy technique that can help alleviate pain, reduce inflammation, and improve mobility for various musculoskeletal conditions.
-It is an effective treatment for a variety of conditions, including:
+It is an effective treatment for a variety of conditions.
+Common conditions that respond well to this dry needle therapy include:

 Factors to Consider for Dry Needling Therapy Suitability

-This physical therapy should be avoided by patients who suffer from -
+This form of dry needling physical therapy should be avoided by:

 - Acute inflammation in specific locations of the body

-- People with cysts, tumors, and other abnormal skin lesions in their bodies
+- People with cysts, tumours, and other abnormal skin lesions in their bodies

 - People who have varicose veins and abnormal bleeding tendencies